-Communication with Principal Reynolds, AP Caldwell, AP Mackay
+Communication with Principal Mackay, AP Caldwell, AP Wagner

 Parents/Guardians or community members who have concerns or suggestions can call, write a note, or send an email to administration.
 If you would like to meet with any administrator in person, please make an appointment prior to arriving at the school.
 We can schedule an interpreter for this meeting upon request.
 When calling to schedule, please indicate your name, child’s name, grade level and concern.
 801-826-8725

 Midvale Elementary School is a Community School.
 We believe that the school, family, and community should be partners in the educational process.
 It is through the efforts and support of parents/guardians that the educational program at Midvale is greatly enriched.
 There are many opportunities for parents/guardians to support our dynamic community.